frappe/twilio-integration/README.md

 NOTE: While creating a new `communication medium` for `Outgoing Voice Medium` pass twilio number(including area code(ex:+91)) as Name, `Twilio` as communication channel and `Voice` as Communication Medium Type.

-### What To Expect
- In Project's Web Interface

-- You will see a phone icon next to the phone numbers.
-You can make a voice call by clicking that icon.
-- You can use Whatsapp feature while creating/editing item in `Notification` doctype.

 #### License

 MIT